Japanese invasion of Taiwan (1874): Mudan incident

 This event, known as the Mudan incident, did not immediately cause any concern in Japan.
 A few officials knew of it by mid-1872 but it was not until April 1874 that it became an international concern.
-The repatriation procedure in 1872 was by the books and had been a regular affair for several centuries.
+The repatriation procedure in 1872 was by the book and had been a regular affair for several centuries.
 From the 17th to 19th centuries, the Qing had settled 401 Ryukyuan shipwreck incidents both on the coast of mainland China and Taiwan.
 The Ryukyu Kingdom did not ask Japanese officials for help regarding the shipwreck.
 Instead its king, Shō Tai, sent a reward to Chinese officials in Fuzhou for the return of the 12 survivors.